John Ordronaux (privateer): First command: Marengo

+Captured seamen landed at Fayal, Azores

 On 23 June 1812 Marengo was in New London and being watched by the British 36-gun frigate HMS Belvidera (Captain Richard Byron).
 However Belvidera was sighted and chased away by USS President and her squadron (Captain John Rodgers) allowing Marengo to capture the English brigantine Lady Sherbroke from Halifax, Nova Scotia.
 This prize was sent into New York on 10 August 1812.
 Marengo then went on to take the brigantines Eliza (Captain Sullivan) of Guernsey, and Lady Provost (Captain Jennings) of Halifax, Nova Scotia.
 This document suggests that Ordronaux was a gentleman and that he treated his prisoners of war sympathetically.
 It describes him handing over eighteen named prisoners to the British Consul at Fayal in the Azores Islands on 17 August 1812.
 The prisoners included two masters and three mates and an exchange was made for the same number of American prisoners of war.
 Jacques Bidois is named as the commander of Marengo in this document but he is thought to have been Ordronaux's mate at this time.
 In mid October 1812, Bidois is listed as master of Marengo in a book which also records her as having only six guns and a crew of fifty men.
 So her three captured prizes must have seemed a considerable success.